From nonisothermal BGK to Euler Maxwellians via relative entropy: Assumptions and main theorem

 strictly positive density, and temperature bounded away from zero and infinity:

 Moreover,

 \end{enumerate}

-Throughout the paper, we further assume that the smooth BGK solutions under consideration decay sufficiently fast at infinity in $(x,v)$ so that all integrations by parts and differentiations under the integral sign are justified. \begin{theorem} Let $f^\varepsilon$ be a smooth solution of the BGK equation \eqref{eq:BGK} on $[0,T)\times\R^d_x\times\R^d_v$ with $f^\varepsilon\ge0$ and unit total mass
+We also assume sufficient regularity, decay, and integrability so that all relative entropies and entropy productions used in the sequel are finite, and so that all integrations by parts and differentiations under the integral sign are justified.